geoserver/geoserver/doc/en/user/source/tutorials/GetFeatureInfo/raster.rst

 Raster GetFeatureInfo Response Customization
 ============================================

-The default output for a ``GetFeatureInfo`` request over a raster layer, comprises just the value of the selected pixel for each band of the image.
+The default output for a ``GetFeatureInfo`` request on a raster layer contains just the value of the selected pixel, one for each band of the image.
 For instance in case of an ``application/json`` output format:

 .. code-block:: json